Gandeevadhari Arjuna: Plot

 Arjun Varma, an ex-RAW operative, is in the UK for his mother's treatment and is assigned to protect the Indian MoEFCC Adityaraj Bahaddur, who became the prime target of Ranveer.
-During a chase, Shruti a student gets killed by Ranveer's aides which prompts Arjun to retaliate.
+During a chase, Shruti, a student gets killed by Ranveer's aides which prompts Arjun to retaliate.
 It is then revealed that Ranveer is Bahaddur's ex-son-in-law and the CEO of Clean & Green (C&G), a waste management firm and one of the frontrunners to become the UN-assigned watchdog from India for garbage management purposes.
 Bahaddur had learnt from Shruthi about C&G's crimes in the name of garbage management, and they killed her.
-To not get exposed and continue with his illegal operations Ranveer wants finish Bahaddur during the UN meet.
-Arjun learns that his mother was the victim of C&G's crimes, which makes him to expose Ranveer.
+To not get exposed and continue with his illegal operations, Ranveer wants to finish Bahaddur during the UN meet.
+Arjun learns that his mother was the victim of C&G's crimes, which prompts him to expose Ranveer.
 A cat-and-mouse game ensues in which Arjun manages to rescue Bahaddur's granddaughter Riya, who was kidnapped by Ranveer.
 Ranveer gets killed by the Interpol officers and Bahaddur's exposes C&G's and Ranveer's crimes, which leads to protest against the government to impose strict garbage laws.